dgarrison63/agility2018/lab3.rst

 .. image:: /_static/class5/ha-cluster.jpg

-Knowledge Check: In the network map view, what type OpenShift object type does the pool member IP address represent?
+**Knowledge Check:** In the network map view, what type OpenShift object type does the pool member IP address represent?
 How was the IP address assigned?

 To view the IP address of the virtual server, hover your cursor over the name of the virtual server:

 .. image:: /_static/class5/ha-cluster.jpg

-Question: What OpenShift object type was used to define the virtual server IP address?
+**Knowledge Check:** What OpenShift object type was used to define the virtual server IP address?

 TODO